Community Detection with a Subsampled Semidefinite Program: Main theorem

-\begin{proof} Observe that after sampling the vertex set $V(G)$ of the graph, the induced subgraph $H \subset G$ is a random graph with law $H \sim \mathcal{G}(S_1\cap \sketchV, S_2\cap \sketchV,p,q)$.
-We claim that there exists a $\lambda^{*}$ such that the optimization program \ref{SDP_relaxation_lagrangian} recovers both communities $S_1\cap \sketchV$ and $S_2\cap \sketchV$ with probability $1-o(1)$.
-The proof of the theorem easily follows from the claim by applying Proposition \ref{oracle_bound} and observing that the intersection of two events that occur with high probability also occurs with high probability.
+\end{theorem} \begin{proof} Observe that after sampling the vertex set $V(G)$ of the graph, the induced subgraph $H \subset G$ is a random graph with law $H \sim \mathcal{G}(S_1\cap \sketchV, S_2\cap \sketchV,p,q)$.
+We claim that there exists a $\lambda^{*}$ such that the optimization program \ref{SDP_relaxation_lagrangian} recovers both communities $S_1\cap \sketchV$ and $S_2\cap \sketchV$ with the desired probability.
+The proof of the theorem easily follows from the claim by applying Proposition \ref{oracle_bound} and union bound.

 Now, we proceed to prove the claim.
-In order to apply Proposition \ref{phase_transition_unbalanced} we need to check that, with high probability,
+In order to apply Proposition \ref{phase_transition_unbalanced} we need to check that, with sufficiently large probability,